 Limits on VPN legality

 Russia also tries to force VPN services to work with their state censors.
-Our Russia VPN guide has more on this.
+Our best VPN for Russia guide has more on this.
 A few other repressive countries (mostly in the Persian Gulf region) have laws that explicitly ban using a VPN to evade their local censors.

 Beyond that, VPNs are safe and legal to use throughout the world, but if in doubt, be sure to double-check your own laws.